meltano/handbook/src/_engineering/merge-process.md

 ## Team-Authored MRs

-Team authored MRs may be reviewed by any other team member, but should also be approved by a Manager (probably AJ), as described below.
+Team authored MRs may be reviewed by any other team member, but should also be approved by a code owner, as described below.

 ## Community-Contributed MRs